2023 Philippine barangay and Sangguniang Kabataan elections: Postponement to December 2022

+Postponement to October 2023

-In January 2022, a bill was filed by Joel Almario seeking to postpone this election to 2024.
-In May 2022, then presumptive vice president Sara Duterte agreed on postponing the barangay election to 2024 as a cost-saving measure.
-Outgoing Senate President Tito Sotto, meanwhile said in jest that if the barangay elections are to be postponed again, the barangay officials will have a longer term of office than the president.
-Negros Occidental governor Eugenio Jose Lacson said that if it will be postponed, it should be postponed for only a year.
+In January 2022, a bill was filed by Davao Oriental–2nd district representative Joel Almario seeking to postpone this election to 2024.
+In May 2022, then–presumptive vice president Sara Duterte agreed to postpone the barangay election to 2024 as a cost-saving measure.
+Outgoing Senate President Tito Sotto, meanwhile, said in jest that if the barangay elections were postponed again, the barangay officials would have a longer term of office than the president.
+Negros Occidental governor Eugenio Jose Lacson said that if it were postponed, it should have been postponed for only a year.

-At the opening of the 19th Congress in late July, Richard Gomez filed a bill postponing the election to 2023, so that the cost of the holding the election, around 8 billion pesos, will be used elsewhere.
-A Manila Times editorial questioned if the government will indeed save money, as the cost of the election would not be spent only on election day, and that the cost was already allocated in the national budget.
+At the opening of the 19th Congress in late July, Leyte Rep. Richard Gomez filed a bill postponing the election to 2023, so that the cost of the holding the election, around 8 billion pesos, would have been used elsewhere.
+A Manila Times editorial questioned if the government would indeed save money, as the cost of the election would not be spent only on election day, and that the cost was already allocated in the national budget.
 Weeks later, the House Committee on Suffrage and Electoral Reforms approved the bill on second reading.
-COMELEC chairman George Erwin Garcia later said in Senate Committee on Electoral Reforms and People's Participation hearing that they will need an additional 18 billion pesos for them to hold the elections in December 2023, an increase from 5 billion pesos he earlier shared to the House committee, as it meant to cover increased honoraria for electoral board members.
-Postponing the elections will also lead to additional voter registration drives, which leads to more people being registered, which means more ballots have to be printed, more voting centers to be opened, and more election materials to be bought, thus increasing the cost.
+COMELEC chairman George Garcia later said in Senate Committee on Electoral Reforms and People's Participation hearing that they would need an additional 18 billion pesos for them to hold the elections in December 2023, an increase from 5 billion pesos he earlier shared to the House committee, as it meant to cover increased honoraria for electoral board members.
+Postponing the elections would also lead to additional voter registration drives, which leads to more people being registered, which meant more ballots had to be printed, more voting centers to be opened, and more election materials to be bought, thus increasing the cost.
 The House committee then voted on second reading a substitute bill postponing to December 2023.

 Further House committee hearings had Garcia suggesting to postpone to election to allow more voters to be registered.
-Representative from Albay Edcel Lagman said that "to postpone an election to accommodate more voters is never a reason for postponing an election.
+Representative from Albay Rep. Edcel Lagman said that "to postpone an election to accommodate more voters is never a reason for postponing an election.
 To me, this is strange."
-A representative from the Department of Budget and Management agreed with Garcia's earlier statement in regards to having a bigger budget if the elections are postponed to 2023.
+A representative from the Department of Budget and Management agreed with Garcia's earlier statement in regards to having a bigger budget if the elections were postponed to 2023.